I have over 15 years' experience in digital management, web governance & online operations.

 I am an independent commentator and author of The Website Manager's Handbook, the first practical guide to Web Governance.

-In 2015, I completed production of the first online training course in Web Governance.
-Created in partnership with leading tech vendor Siteimprove, this programme comprises 6 in-depth videos.
-Visit Siteimprove for more details.
+In 2015, I completed production of the first online training course in web management and governance.
+Created in partnership with leading tech vendor Siteimprove, this programme comprises 8 in-depth lessons, 4 videos and many downloadable supports.

 In 2013, I was invited to contribute to an important new policy paper on Digital Governance by Forrester Research.
 Read the resulting report here.